 With the temperatures quickly rising, the air will soon be filling up with pollen, spores and other microparticles from the soil and vegetation.
 Allergies can appear and carry different symptoms:

 Allergies are tricky because they come and go.
 Depending on the season, they can be disguised as a cold or a flu.
 Symptoms are pretty common – regular sneezing, a runny nose and watery eyes.
 This creates a general feeling of discomfort which makes the whole experience unpleasant.

 Tens of millions of people in the US are subject to allergies every year, and often our seniors with allergies are the ones impacted the most.
 The elderly usually have other ailments that might increase allergy induced discomfort and unwanted visits to the doctor.

 It can be difficult to diagnose seasonal allergies for those with Alzheimer’s disease, or other dementias.
 This will require a little bit more detective work by the helper.
 You’ll have to rely on contextual clues to see if they are being afflicted by allergies.

 If you notice a sudden change in behavior – increased restlessness & wandering, more agitation, difficulty sleeping, or other deviations from the norm, you may want to see if allergies are the cause.
 Just keep an eye out for increased nasal drip, irritation around the eyes, or a constant clearing of the throat.

 Neti pots are water-based solutions that act topically and work to soften the mucus inside your nose and sinuses.
-These solutions can help increase the speed and improve coordination of the structures inside your nose (called cilia) to increase their effectiveness and remove more rapidly the allergens from your sinuses that cause issues and discomfort.
+These solutions can help increase the speed and improve coordination of cilia, the structures inside your nose.
+This increases their effectiveness and remove the allergens more rapidly from your sinuses.

-Lastly, don’t forget to make sure your Neti Pot is washed after each use and always remember to ask your doctor for advice if you’re unsure which one of these is an appropriate medication to treat allergies in older adults!
+Lastly, don’t forget to make sure your Neti Pot is washed after each use!
+Always remember to ask your doctor for advice if you’re unsure which one of these is an appropriate medication to treat allergies in older adults!